Scroll through time.

 .

-Yusuf saw a dream of eleven stars, the sun, and the moon bowing to him, symbolizing a great future.
+Yusuf saw a dream of eleven stars, the sun, and the moon bowing to him, symbolising a great future.
 His father, Prophet Yaqoub

 , warned him not to share it with his jealous brothers.
 This vision marked the start of Allah’s divine plan, preparing him for trials and leadership.